jocoso/ACRE-Tool/README.md

 	##########################
 	During its construction the PropManager:
-		SETS a Table (null_objects_table) of GenericObjectType instances catalogued by the keyword `classname`, an Table (inventory_table) of Objects prefabs catalogued by the keyword `prop_id`, and an Table (prop_continuity_table) containing two lists, catalogued by:
+		SETS a Table (null_objects_table) of GenericObjectType instances catalogued by the keyword `classname`, a Table (inventory_table) of Objects prefabs catalogued by the keyword `prop_id`, and a Table (prop_continuity_table) containing two lists, catalogued by:
 			`buffer_list`: a List of keywords `prop_id`,
 			`cache_list`: a List of keywords `prop_id`.
 	##########################

 	##########################
 	The function `nullify` takes a GenericObjectType type (object_class_arg) as a parameter, when executed it:
-		DEFINES GenericObjectType (nullptr) AS Empty,
+		DEFINES GenericObjectType instance (nullptr) TO Empty,
-		VERIFIES if the classname has been added to the local Table (null_objects_table) if it hasn't:
+		VERIFIES if the classname has been added to the local Table (null_objects_table), if it has:
+			SET GenericObjectType instance TO the instance of a null object located in local Table (null_object_table), HOWEVER, if the classname hasn't been added yet:
-			CREATE an empty instance of the object (nullptr), and ADD the instance (nullptr), to the local Table (null_objects_table), and finally RETURNS the local instance (nullptr).
+			SET the GenericObjectType (nullptr) TO an empty instance of a GenericObjectType, ADD the instance (nullptr), TO the local Table (null_objects_table), and finally RETURNS the GenericObjectType instance (nullptr).

 	##########################